AminaHanan246/bulk_rna_seq_prj/README.md

 ##     0     1     2     3     4     5     6
 ## 13601   951   877   744  1018   813  2528
 ```
+> [!NOTE]
+> Genes with zero expression in all but one sample might be a outlier and is removed to reduce technical noise.

 DeseqDataSet is filtered for only the genes left in the filtered counts.
 A table for genes that were removed from desired genetypes was created
 ```{r}